Zipphora/Zipphora/README.md

 <h2>💡 Projects:</h2>

-<p>While I have four projects to showcase my technical skills, I am thrilled to announce that I am currently working on my fifth project, which will be my portfolio website!
+<p>While I have several projects to showcase my technical skills, I am thrilled to announce that I am currently working on a project, which is my portfolio website!
 I am pouring my creativity and coding skills into designing an impressive showcase of my work and achievements.</p>

 <h2>⌨️ Future Goals:</h2>